 The deadline for the 2017 mentorship is midnight (GMT) Tuesday 28th February.
 All applicants will be notified of the status of their application the following week.

-2016 – Nathan Siegel -Photographer and Writer whose work focuses on environmental issues, geopolitics and business, with a heavy focus on issues in Africa.
+2016 – Nathan Siegel -Photographer and Writer whose work focuses on environmental issues, geopolitics and business, with a focus on issues in Africa. — “He is thoughtful, thorough and truly cares about making you a better visual journalist.
+Cheers for paying it forward, Sean!”

 2015 – Coleen Jose – Early career multimedia journalist and documentary photographer, focusing on environmental issues in Asia. — “Thanks for the many conversations, edits and brainstorming sessions around photojournalism and the business.
 Your honest critique of my work and thoughtful questions continue to encourage.”